sukovanej/effect-http/README.md

 ##### 4xx

-- 400 `ServerError.badRequest` - _client make an invalid request_
+- 400 `HttpError.badRequest` - _client make an invalid request_
-- 401 `ServerError.unauthorizedError` - _invalid authentication credentials_
+- 401 `HttpError.unauthorizedError` - _invalid authentication credentials_
-- 403 `ServerError.forbiddenError` - _authorization failure_
+- 403 `HttpError.forbiddenError` - _authorization failure_
-- 404 `ServerError.notFoundError` - _cannot find the requested resource_
+- 404 `HttpError.notFoundError` - _cannot find the requested resource_
-- 409 `ServerError.conflictError` - _request conflicts with the current state of the server_
+- 409 `HttpError.conflictError` - _request conflicts with the current state of the server_
-- 415 `ServerError.unsupportedMediaTypeError` - _unsupported payload format_
+- 415 `HttpError.unsupportedMediaTypeError` - _unsupported payload format_
-- 429 `ServerError.tooManyRequestsError` - _the user has sent too many requests in a given amount of time_
+- 429 `HttpError.tooManyRequestsError` - _the user has sent too many requests in a given amount of time_

 ##### 5xx

-- 500 `ServerError.internalServerError` - _internal server error_
+- 500 `HttpError.internalHttpError` - _internal server error_
-- 501 `ServerError.notImplementedError` - _functionality to fulfill the request is not supported_
+- 501 `HttpError.notImplementedError` - _functionality to fulfill the request is not supported_
-- 502 `ServerError.badGatewayError` - _invalid response from the upstream server_
+- 502 `HttpError.badGatewayError` - _invalid response from the upstream server_
-- 503 `ServerError.serviceunavailableError` - _server is not ready to handle the request_
+- 503 `HttpError.serviceunavailableError` - _server is not ready to handle the request_
-- 504 `ServerError.gatewayTimeoutError` - _request timeout from the upstream server_
+- 504 `HttpError.gatewayTimeoutError` - _request timeout from the upstream server_

 #### Example API with conflict API error